JonahMerrell/math5610/homework1/homework1_solutions.md

 - [x] [Task 10](#task-10)

 ### Task 1
-During this task, we were asked to create two routines.
+For this task, we were asked to create two routines.
 One routine would measure the machine precision of single precision arithmetic, and the other routine would measure the machine precision of double precision arithmetic.